Claudia Bauer: State Secretary

 On 6 December 2021 she was sworn in as a member of the Nehammer federal government as State Secretary for Youth and Generations in the Federal Chancellery.
 Her National Council mandate went to Andrea Holzner.

 Minister

-In 2025 Plakolm became Minister for Europe, Integration and Family in the Stocker government.
+In 2025 Bauer became Minister for Europe, Integration and Family in the Stocker government.

 Criticism

-Plakolm's planned headscarf ban for girls under 14 years of age at state schools has been criticized by the largest official representation of Islam in Austria (IGGÖ – Community of Muslim Believers in Austria).
+Bauer's planned headscarf ban for girls under 14 years of age at state schools has been criticized by the largest official representation of Islam in Austria (IGGÖ – Community of Muslim Believers in Austria).
+Bauer has been working on the introduction of a law banning so-called political Islam.